lhf552004/quiz-project/doc/routers/quizItemRouter.md

 Rendered add-quiz-item page with the parameter *name* which is quiz name

+### GET '/quiz/:name/update-quiz-item/:id':

+Description: This route is used to render the update-quiz-item page.

+Request type: GET

+Request parameters:

+        name(string): The name of the quiz.
+        id(string): The id of the quiz item to be retrieved.

+Request body: None

+Response type: Object

+Response body:

+Rendered update-quiz-item page with the parameter *quizItem* which is quiz item

 ### POST '/:name':

 Description: This route is used to process a creating of quiz item.